lsst-sqre/sqr-039/index.rst

 They have the drawback of therefore sometimes requiring more frequent reauthentication.
 The authentication system will also need to store other information that should be transient and thus in a session cookie, such as CSRF tokens, and it's convenient to use the same cookie storage protocol for the token.

-The initial proposal is to store the token in a session cookie alongside other session information, encrypted in a key specific to that installation of the Rubin Science Platform.
+The initial proposal is to store the token in a session cookie alongside other session information, encrypted in a key specific to that installation of the Science Platform.
 If this requires users to reauthenticate too frequently, this decision can be easily revisited.

 .. _discuss-groups: